TmRAaEx/aaex-file-router/README.md

 A file-based routing system for React projects that automatically generates routes from your file structure.
 Similar to Next.js App Router or Remix file conventions.

+## V. 1.0.1
+Fixed issue that required --legacy-peer-deps flag for installation

 ## Features

 - **Automatic Route Generation**: Routes are generated based on your file and folder structure